Aptly named the Golden Quarter, the last quarter of each calendar year, October to December, is known to be most lucrative for ecommerce businesses.

 Configure a Custom Alert

-GA4’s custom alerts, or insights, are another feature to consider when preparing for the golden quarter.
+GA4’s custom alerts, or insights, are another feature to consider when preparing for the Golden Quarter.
 When configured, these alerts send out an email that alerts you to unexpected changes or trends in your analytics data.

 For example, you can receive alerts triggered by notable changes in your purchase count, changes in traffic volumes or acquisition changes, letting you know that your users are behaving differently, or that something could be wrong with your measurement.